cmdraghici/BankChurners/README.md

 3. Higher studies implies more responsabilities with your account?
 4. Higher income implies less depts?
 5. What make a person churn the bank?

+## Data Understanding <a name="data"></a>

+The first thing used to get a better uderstanding of the data was the [kaggle web](https://www.kaggle.com/sakshigoyal7/credit-card-customers) page which provide us the dataset.
+In the web we can find a basic description of the data.
+But what is more important is the description of each feature from the dataset.

+Once we checked all that information we can deep dive into the data a bit more through the file called DataExploration.

 ## File Descriptions <a name="files"></a>